aleediazz03/StreamAnalyticsGroupProject/README.txt

-    -- schemas.py contains the schemas for the different data feeds -- functions.py contains all helper functions used in the code such as functions to generate data and serialize data -- main.py here the main application is run, here all the functions are called -- Whenever a change is made to a schema in the schemas.py file, the file must be run in order for the json files to be updated
+    -- schemas.py contains the schemas for the different data feeds -- functions.py contains all helper functions used in the code such as functions to generate data and serialize data -- main.py here the main application is run, here all the functions are called -- schemas_json is a folder containing 3 json files, one for each schema respectively -- serialized_data is a folder containing the end result (the result of running the main function) -- It contains 3 avro files for the three types of events respectively (driver, passenger and pricing) -- In these files data is already serialized -- Whenever a change is made to a schema in the schemas.py file, the file must be run in order for the json files to be updated
     -- WHY?
 Well, this improves security, it makes sure there is an extra step before changing the json objects.
 (However, this data security aspect can still be improved)
 -- Make sure to have installed the required packages